JAlcocerT/JAlcocerT/content/blog/hardw-pc-server-review.md

 date: 2025-03-03
 draft: false
 tags: ["Dev"]
-description: 'CPU, Memory, Disks, Internet speed...'
+description: 'Benchmarks for CPU, Memory, Disks, Internet speed...
+Whats enough for a HomeLab?'
 url: 'benchmarking-computers'
 ---

 ## CPU Benchmarks

-The first CPU at home was an Intel and then a AMD Athlon 64 3200+ (both 1 core!).
+The first CPU at home was an Intel P3, then an AMD Athlon 64 3200+ (both 1 core!).

 And look at them now...